 Using these tangible shapes as your guide, your next step is to draw in the neighboring shapes, adjusting them constantly, until they are in proportion.

 Adjust and re-adjust these preliminary blocks with a light sketchy touch.
 Leave the pencil marks, don’t rub them out.
 Among these rough guidelines lies the accurate one.
 The true lines become apparent as you refine the sketch.

 Having blocked in, do the same again within the blocks.
 Break them down further and further.

 You are not drawing the subject as much as drawing the shapes within the subject.
 Only as you progress and the shapes add up, does the subject emerge.

 3. Draw the Proportions Before the Detail

-It’s vital to layout the drawing accurately.
-Don’t be tempted to add any detail until you are sure the proportions are accurate.
+It’s vital to lay out the drawing accurately.
+Don’t be tempted to add any detail until you are sure the proportions are correct.

 A classic error I see amateurs make is to add details way too early.
-They crack on with the focal point and ignore the placement.
-Then having spent so much time on the detail it becomes precious.
+They crack on with a detailed drawing before they have mastered the placement of each feature.
+Then having spent so much time trying to create a realistic drawing, it becomes precious to change.

-They don’t want to lose all that work and try to draw around that early success.
-The student is afraid of correcting and losing the good bits.
-It soon becomes a rescue mission as things go wrong.
+They don’t want to lose all that hard work and try desperately to draw save that early success.
+The student is afraid of correcting and losing the good bits, and it soon becomes a rescue mission as things go wrong.
 The result is a disjointed wonky drawing, not even centered on the page.

 The detail is the icing on the cake and it comes last.